zakagan/WordFormable/README.md

 Note that the first character represents new line, the second is a space, and the third represents a tab.
 End of file is also considered.
 Practically every ASCII symbol other than a letter or number is included-- except for dashes.
 Microsoft Word considers compound words to be single words, and I have followed that convention as well.

 There is no maximum word size for the given text-file, or maximum length of the base string.
 Each solution takes care of dynamically allocating memory.
 That said, the precomputing solutions can run into memory limitations if the base string is too lengthy.
 For more detail about the techniques used for precomputing formable words and storing them in hash maps, please check this related project where I explore the topic in detail: repo.

+In the sections below I will go into greater detail about each solution.
+In terms of time complexity of each solution, I consider three main contributing factors.
+The first is the number of words in the text-file, which I refer to as N. The second is the average length of a word, referred to as M. Third is the length of the base string, refereed to as K.

 Finally, I tend to use the term 'char array' and 'string' interchangeably.
 Since this project is done in C, all strings are stored as arrays of characters (known as cstrings to C++ programmers).